tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The "padding" extension {{RFC7685}} MUST be ignored for this purpose.

+- The server MUST have accepted a PSK cipher suite and selected the first key offered in the client's "pre_shared_key" extension.

-- The values of "key_share", "pre_shared_key", and "early_data", which MUST
+- The values of "key_share", and "early_data", which MUST
   be as defined in this document.

 If any of these checks fail, the server MUST NOT respond